wavemotion-dave/StellaDS/README.md

 -----------------------
 * Any ARM-Assisted games (DPC+ or any flavor of CDF/CDFJ/+) are generally complex enough that you will need a DSi running at the 2X CPU speed (via Unlaunch or Twilight Menu++) to get a good experience from it.
 * Cherity music fetchers are incomplete and the background music will not play correctly (game is otherwise fine to play).
+* Direct Audio (games like Quadrun, the opening tune of Ms. Pac-Man, etc) and Fast Fetcher Music (Pitfall II, Stay Frosty 2, Mappy, Draconian, BOOM, etc) are handled with the new WAVE DIRECT audio driver but it's not perfect.
+Expect the sound to be passable but not great.
+The scratchiness you hear is a result of emulation and is not a reflection of the amazing music in these games that needs better emulation to make it shine (or real hardware).
 * Game filenames can be no longer than 168 characters including the extension.
 Rename to shorter if needed.
 * No more than 1200 files can be shown in a directory.
 You can break up your games into multiple directories if needed.
 * The original DS-Lite and DS-Phat are running at half the speed (67MHz vs 134MHz) of the DSi/DSi-XL and as such you will find that only a subset of games run at full speed...
 Fortunately many of the best games will run fine - Space Invaders, Missile Command, Asteroids, Yars Revenge, Adventure, Phoenix, Chopper Command, Megamania, Pitfall!, Cosmic Ark, Demon Attack and lots more will be at your fingertips.